rokath/trice/docs/TriceUserManual.md

 ###  4.2. <a id='easy-to-use'></a>Easy-to-use

-Making it facile for a user to use Trice was the driving point just to have one Trice tool and an additional source file with a project specific simple to use [triceConfig.h](../examples/F030R8_inst/Core/Inc/triceConfig.h) and to get away with the one macro `trice` for most situations.
+Making it facile for a user to use Trice was the driving point just to have

+* one Trice tool
+* one additional [target code](../src/) source folder
+* a project specific simple to use [triceConfig.h](../examples/F030R8_inst/Core/Inc/triceConfig.h)
+* and to get away with the one macro `trice` for most situations.

 Trice understands itself as a silent helper in the background to give the developer more focus on its real task.
 If, for example, `trice log` is running and you re-flash the target, there is ***no need to restart*** the Trice tool.
 When [til.json](../til.json) was updated in an pre-build step, the Trice tool automatically reloads the new data during logging.

 The Trice tool comes with many command line switches (`trice help -all`) for tailoring various needs, but mostly these are not needed.
+Usually only type:
+* [./build.sh](../examples/L432KC_gen_ad_toClang_ed_inst/build.sh) containing `trice i -cache`, `make` and `trice c -cache`
-Usually only type `trice l -p COMn` for logging with a 115200 bit/s baud rate.
+* **`make log`** containing `trice l -p COMn` for logging with default baud rate.

+In this example, the user code gets **not** polluted with Trice IDs - they exists only during the compilaton step and the Trice cache makes this invisible for the user and the build system.

 ###  4.3. <a id='small-size---using-trice-<u>frees</u>-flash-memory'></a>Small size - using Trice <u>frees</u> FLASH memory